-As an application analyst you'll combine the maintenance of IT services with working face-to-face with users who need your technical know-how and support
+As an application analyst you'll maintain IT services and have face-to-face correspondence with users who need your technical support

 - the training and support of staff in using applications

 - analysis and diagnosis of application errors